bbkane/bbkane.github.io/README.md

 I migrated away from Jekyll to Zola because I couldn't install the GitHub Pages gem locally and from GitHub Pages to Netlify so I didn't have to store generated HTML within the repo.

+All pages here now redirect to there, via a new _layouts/default.html page.

 ## Ben's Corner

 My blog